-Belief in mythology became the norm creating a monopoly on the cultural narrative.
+Belief in mythology became the norm, creating a monopoly on the cultural narrative.
 It’s a mass hallucination through indoctrination.
 However, it is such a part of the culture and is done in such a persuasive manner that many people don’t see it.
-They believe their myth is fact.
+They believe their myths are fact.
 Those who are a part of this indoctrination are themselves victims of groupthink manipulation.
-So, they pass along the mythology believing it is factual.
-That is because the best lairs are those who believe what they are saying is the truth.
+So, they pass along the mythology, believing it is factual.
+That is because the best liars are those who believe what they are saying is the truth.

 Religion uses several effective tools to maintain the wall between the origins of their mythology and their customers.

 Religion uses an effective programming technique known today as groupthink manipulation.
 To better understand how this machine of influence works, we want to look at the gears.
 The gears that make this machine work include metaphor, analogy, simile, and word-picture.
 These tools are excellent mnemonic memory devices.
 That is they make ideas easy to remember.
 You’ll find these at the core of many of your most memorable stories.
 These simple communication tools disguise intent and meaning.
 So, this makes it ripe for misuse.

 A metaphor is a figure of speech that constructs an analogy between two or more things or ideas.
 When the underlying premises are understood as a metaphor, then it is a valid tool for comparison.

 Many people believe the real purpose of spiritual stories is as a metaphor.
 It’s a way of describing the unseen powers of reality.
 So, God is a reference for the transcendent.